This document specifies the Interchain Transactions module for the Neutron network.

 - Register multiple interchain accounts on a remote zone using an existing IBC connection;

 - Execute transactions with multiple messages on a remote zone;

 - Process the

 Timeoutevents as they are delivered by a relayer.

 Registering an interchain account or executing an interchain transaction are asynchronous actions.
 In most cases, the respective handlers of the Interchain Transactions module immediately return an empty successful response.
 The "real" response (with information about the status of execution on a remote zone) is later delivered in a separate IBC packet by a relayer.
 We call such packets the IBC events.

 A smart contract that tries to register an interchain account or to execute an interchain transaction naturally expects to receive the IBC events related to these actions.
 The Interchain Transactions module solves this task by passing these IBC events to the smart contract using a Sudo() call and a custom message scheme.
 You can find a complete list of IBC events for each module message in the messages section.

-Note: if your Sudo handler fails, the acknowledgment won't be marked as processed inside the IBC module.
-This will make most IBC relayers try to submit the acknowledgment over and over again.
+Note: if your Sudo handler fails, the acknowledgment will be marked as processed inside the IBC module anyway.
+The module designed this way to avoid make most IBC relayers try to submit the acknowledgment over and over again.
 And since the ICA channels are

 Note: there is no dedicated event for a closed channel (ICA disables all messages related to closing the channels) .
 Your channel, however, can still be closed if a packet timeout occurs; thus, if you are notified about a packet timeout, you can be sure that the affected channel was closed.
 Please note that it is generally a good practice to set the packet timeout for your interchain transactions to a really large value.